 With so many SaaS growth stories out there, you might be thinking: How can I achieve continuous growth for my own SaaS product?
 Building a great product is a given, but what drives the operation is your understanding of how a prospect converts into a user and the way you sell your product.

 Users have fully embraced the interconnectedness of tools and expect software to adapt to their workflow and needs.
-The market has evolved to focus on the user, and end-users find products on their own and tell others which one to buy.
+The market has evolved to focus on the user, and end-users find products on their own and tell others which ones to buy.
 The software companies that have witnessed tremendous growth are ones that have already recognized this new dynamic.

 When charting the course of your product, you need to admit that the end-users are at the core.
 They are both the buyers and sellers of software.
-End users will find, evaluate and adopt your product on their own.
+End users will find, evaluate, and adopt your product on their own.
 In this era, product-led growth (PLG) is what thrives.

 What Is a Product-Led Growth Strategy?

 The product-led growth strategy relies on the product to generate active users who are precursors to paying customers and acquiring new users.
 The product does the bidding in bringing in and retaining its customers.
 The most successful SaaS products of recent times have implemented the PLG strategy.
 Logically, it follows that it is the PLG strategy of these companies that led to the continuous growth of their products.

 The product-led growth strategy often involves creating a frictionless user experience right from the sign-up and offering users the choice to pay after they find value in the software at their own pace.
 If your product generates a positive evaluation from the users, the users get converted into buyers or bring in new prospects through referrals.